-It is important to know that for high, combustion efficient, clean burns, you will need to have sufficient temperatures inside the firebox for thorough combustion.
+It is important to know that for clean highly efficient burns you will need to have sufficient temperatures inside the firebox for thorough combustion.
 The best method for determining if you have sufficient temperatures is to watch the brick lining in your firebox.
 When you first light your stove or fireplace insert, the firebrick will turn a dark brown or black.
-After 20 to 30 minutes of a hot fire, most of the bricks should return to near their original light brown or yellow color.
-This means the firebrick have reached a high enough temperature for your stove to achieve high combustion efficiency.
+After 20 to 30 minutes of a hot fire, most of the bricks should return to near their original beige color.
+This means the firebrick have reached a high enough temperature for your stove to achieve high combustion efficiency and you are ready to adjust the draft control to a lower setting.

 Second and just as important, is achieving a high level of heat transfer efficiency.
 Slowing the rate of flow through the stove or insert enhances heat transfer, thus allowing more time for heat to be transferred into your home.
-To do this, be sure to thoroughly preheat your stove and then reduce the amount of primary air by closing the draft control (lower left) to about 1/2 to 3/4 open.
-This will decrease the excess oxygen in your flue, which carries heat up your chimney, but should still be enough air to allow the stove to produce its maximum heat output.
+To do this, be sure to thoroughly preheat your stove and then reduce the amount of primary air by closing the draft control down to a lower setting.
 (More air may produce a slightly greater amount of heat, but will greatly increase wood consumption).
-When the area being heated reaches a comfortable temperature, slow the burn rate by closing the control to further improve heat transfer.

 To get the most out of your appliance, you will need to combine good combustion efficiency with good heat transfer practices.
-The following are some tips on how to operate your stove to achieve the highest overall efficiency:
+The following are some tips on how to operate your stove to achieve the highest overall efficiency.

 - 1. Thoroughly preheat your stove before slowing the burn rate by closing the draft control. - 2.
-Measure the stove temperature at the hottest point on the stove top or face.
-Use this information to repeat burn rates. - Once preheated, add wood (if needed) and partially close the draft control (lower left). - 4.
-Operate your stove as much as possible in the low to medium burn ranges. - 5.
-Do not lower the draft setting so low as to completely extinguish the flames in the firebox.
-Check for at least some small flames twenty minutes after setting the draft control. - Do not continually operate your stove or fireplace insert in the high (wide open) setting.
-This wastes wood by carrying a great deal of heat up the chimney and can damage your stove or fireplace insert and chimney. - 7.
+When loading wood into a preheated stove or fireplace insert, allow a vigorous fire to build before lowering the draft control. - 3.
+Operate your stove as much as possible in the low to medium burn ranges. - Do not lower the draft setting so low as to completely extinguish the flames in the firebox.
+Check for at least some small flames twenty minutes after setting the draft control. - 5.
+Do not continually operate your stove or fireplace insert in the high (wide open) setting.
+This wastes wood by carrying a great deal of heat up the chimney and can damage your stove or fireplace insert and chimney. - 6.
 Go outside and check your chimney.
-More than a very small amount of smoke indicates wasted heat, creosote build-up and pollution.
+More than a very small amount of smoke indicates wasted heat, creosote build up and pollution (see Figure 22).